lewagon/dotfiles/04-Front-End/07-AJAX/04-Ajax-Search/README.md

 http://www.omdbapi.com/?s=MOVIE_TITLE&apikey=YOUR_API_KEY
 ```

-For example, here a is a request to search `Harry Potter` movies:
+For example, this is what request to search for `Harry Potter` movies would look like:

 ```
 http://www.omdbapi.com/?s=Harry Potter&apikey=adf1f2d7
 ```

-Here is 3 API keys to make your requests (don't hesitate to change it if your requests don't work anymore):
+Here are 3 API keys to make your requests (don't hesitate to change it if your requests don't work anymore):

 ```
 - adf1f2d7